cdl-geneseo/geneseo-dictionary/R/Rape.md

 # Rape

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Rape

 Created by  Unknown User (gmm6), last modified on Nov 15, 2010

 (vb.)
 To soundly defeat another in a competition.
 It is often used interchangeably with &quot;pwn.&quot;  Usage is not specific to Geneseo.
 Similar definitions can be found in the Urban Dictionary.  &quot;Steve just raped us at Halo, man.&quot;  Martinelli, N-R, 2010.